Practice the response when a critical vendor fails

 A critical SaaS provider notifies your team of a breach affecting shared credentials.
 The team must assess downstream exposure, review contractual notification obligations, and activate contingency agreements.

 Every run produces a scored report mapped to recognized frameworks.
-Download the sample PDF to see the format teams get after a live Third-Party / Vendor Risk exercise.
+Open the sample report to see the format teams receive after a live Third-Party / Vendor Risk exercise.

 Frequently asked questions